top of page

 Even the commodes in the tiled, unisex water closets are Instagram-worthy – faithful Victorian reproductions painted with vining morning glories like fine porcelain.

-At this time of year, the fire beckons in the dining room but in other seasons it’s easy to imagine dining on the shady terrace, sharing a pizza from the outdoor wood oven, or organizing a family wedding here.
-You might linger with an aperitif or an after-dinner brandy in The Crown library, admiring the large reproduction Rembrandt, or overnight in a posh suite.
+In fall and winter, the fire beckons in the dining room but in other seasons you can dine on the shady terrace, sharing a pizza from the outdoor wood oven, or organize a family wedding here.
+You might linger with an aperitif or an after-dinner brandy in The Crown library, admiring the large reproduction Rembrandt, or overnight in a posh suite after a luxurious facial in the newly opened spa.

 It’s a jewel box hotel with an ambitious food and drink program, sure to lure discerning locals and visitors alike.